 Ticket Agent Not just selling tickets, this volunteer position is public relations oriented.
 MCRR members, whether interacting with the public as a representative of MCRR or sharing the history of railroading, the ticket agent makes a large contribution to the atmosphere of the steam railroad.

-Junior Conductor In order for a young MCRR member to be considered for the Junior Conductor position, they must be 12 years of age, have a permission slip signed by a parent or guardian and be trained by a designated and authorized lead conductor.
+Junior Conductor In order for a young MCRR member to be considered for the Junior Conductor position, they must be at least 12 years of age, have a permission slip signed by a parent or guardian and be trained by a designated and authorized lead conductor.
 Prospective Junior Conductors must contact our Conductor/Junior Conductor Coordinator, Dylan D u n c a n, via email (email@example.com) for additional details.
 Note: Junior Conductors are only allowed to work one three hour shift then must take a shift off before working another shift.

 Fireman The fireman keeps the fire going in the locomotives' fireboxes, maintains the correct pressure for the steam required to run the engine, and insures the water level is correct.
 The fireman prepares the locomotive for the day's use and assists in its shutdown at the end of the day.
 This position starts with the status of current MCRR member/Student Fireman and requires at least 60 volunteer hours somewhere on the railroad.
 If your interests lie with the locomotives, this is where it starts.
 After 60 hours and/or demonstrated competency as a Student Fireman you may be promoted to Fireman.
 Contact the Webmaster, via email (firstname.lastname@example.org) for more information.